aryanbaburajan/hotfix/README.md

 ![hotfix](./banner.png)

-i've been on the internet for the majority of my life at this point. so, i wrote a chrome extension to fix the shortcomings of various applications and websites.
+after having been on the internet for a whole decade now, i'd noticed a lot flaws of various applications and websites. so, i wrote a chrome extension to fix them.

 features:
 \- download webp images as png or jpg